The Secret To Asking For A Cost Of Living Raise

 It’s all about knowing when as much as how.

 Lately, your paycheck has been evaporating faster than ever.
 You’re not spending extravagantly or splurging on luxury goods.
 In fact, you’re probably buying the exact same things you were this time last year.
 The problem is that record-setting inflation has pumped up prices on staple foods and a range of consumer goods.
 As costs rise, your salary stubbornly stays the same.
 And a steady paycheck in a time of steadily increasing prices is seeming like a raw deal.

 You’re desperate for a cola.
-Not the caffeinated drink but a cost of living adjustment, AKA COLA.
-COLAs inflation-proof income by chaining it to the Bureau of Labor Statistics’ Consumer Price Index or other metrics determining the value of dollars.
+Not the caffeinated drink but a cost of living adjustment, aka COLA.
+Cost of living raises inflation-proof income by chaining it to the Bureau of Labor Statistics’ Consumer Price Index or other metrics determining the value of dollars.
 Your job doesn’t offer cost of living increases, but with your take home pay badly in need of a boost, you’re ready to ask for one.

 Of course, asking for a raise of any kind is easier said than done.
 Americans are conditioned to believe talking about money is impolite, which makes asking for more money positively excruciating.
 So how do you ease the pain of the ask?